-The Old Palm City Redevelopment Zoning District will have five subdistricts.
-The subdistricts are described in Article 12, Division 1 as follows:
+The Old Palm City Redevelopment Zoning District subdistricts are described in Article 12, Division 1 as follows:

 - CORE: The Core subdistrict is a pedestrian-oriented center for surrounding neighborhoods and the entire CRA.
 These are centers of dining, shopping, housing, and entertainment, with shaded sidewalks, large windows, intimate pedestrian spaces, outdoor dining, and richly detailed building facades.
 A broad mix of uses is encouraged in the Core subdistrict. - CORRIDOR: The Corridor subdistrict is intended to extend the pedestrian-oriented building types, frontages and streetscapes along a major roadway. - INDUSTRIAL: The Industrial subdistrict identifies areas where industrial uses are permitted and encouraged. - MULTIFAMILY: The Multifamily subdistrict allows for denser and more varied residential buildings. - DETACHED: The Detached subdistrict is predominately single family homes with front yards and walkable sidewalks.

-(Detached-1 and Detached-2 differ regarding minimum lot area and open space.) - c.
+c.
 Adjacent Zoning Districts (See Figure 2 on page 7)

 Adjacent zoning districts are entirely residential or institutional.
-Several residential PUDs are located to the south and west of the Old Palm City CRA.
+Several residential PUDs are located south and west of the Old Palm City CRA.
 The permitted uses and development standards for the zoning subdistricts proposed for the Old Palm City CRA are consistent with the permitted uses and development standards currently applicable.
 Therefore, the proposed Old Palm City Redevelopment Zoning District and zoning subdistricts are compatible with the zoning adjacent to the Old Palm City CRA.
 The proposed Old Palm City Redevelopment Zoning District and subdistricts should have no negative impact on nearby zoning districts.
 Nor should these nearby zoning districts negatively impact the proposed Old Palm City Redevelopment Zoning District.